 The Saudi Arabian government places strict filtering on internet content, especially on content related to religion, the royal family, and politics.
 Freedom House gives Saudi Arabia’s internet freedom a blunt and unequivocal rating of “not free.”

-Regulators in the country also control social media content, restrict Voice Over IP, block torrenting and monitor internet activity as much as possible.
+Regulators in the country also control social media content, restrict Voice Over IP, block torrenting, and monitor internet activity as much as possible.
 In addition, while the Netflix streaming service is available in the country, the content selection is heavily censored.

 How to Use a VPN in Saudi Arabia

 While the use of a VPN inside Saudi Arabia is legal, the government does frown upon the use of VPNs and blocks access to many popular VPN providers’ websites.
-Be sure to download the software of your preferred VPN before entering the country.
+Be sure to download the software for your preferred VPN before entering the country.

 Users who wish to keep their online activities unencumbered with restrictions and monitoring by Saudi officials can take advantage of the protection a VPN offers by following these steps: